Thursday, February 28, 2019

 Followed by the Sheriff Rosco P. Coltrane's Police Car.

-Kid Rock came riding in a White Car that had a bull horn on the front grill, packing guns on both sides of the car.
-The backside on the tire covering was Hank Jr. Kick Rocks & Michigan Plates 64 Nudie.
-With shotgun, horses, and horseshoes on the trunk, fenders, and bumper.
+Kid Rock came riding in a White Car that had a bullhorn on the front grill, packing guns on both sides of the car.
+The backside of the tire covering was Hank Jr. Kick Rocks & Michigan Plates 64 Nudie with a shotgun, horses, and horseshoes on the trunk, fenders, and bumper.

-The kid was dressed in White trimmed in gold wearing a black hat drinking a Coolers Light beer.
+The kid was dressed in White, trimmed in gold, and wearing a black hat, drinking a Cooler Light beer.

 The guy from American Pickers came riding in the parade in a Polaris Jeep.